Pareto Front Engineering of Dynamical Sweet Spots in Superconducting Qubits: Improving Coherence Times via Pareto-Front Optimization

 Under the general periodic flux modulation function $\phi_{\text{ext}}(t)$, the Floquet states $|\omega_j(t)\rangle$ depend explicitly on the modulation parameters $\{p_n\}$, and different parameter choices lead to distinct decoherence behaviors.
 We aim to solve the following bi-objective optimization problem:

 subject to the normalization condition

 In a general multi-objective optimization problem, there is no single solution that simultaneously minimizes all objectives.
 Improving one objective often worsens another.
 The Pareto set is defined as the collection of parameter choices where neither $\gamma_1$ nor $\gamma_z$ can be improved without sacrificing the other.
-Accordingly, the Pareto Front (PF) is defined as the curve you see when you plot all these trade-offs: it shows the best balance between $\gamma_1$ or $\gamma_z$.
+Accordingly, the Pareto front (PF) is the set of non-dominated objective values in the \((\gamma_1,\gamma_z)\) plane, representing the optimal trade-offs between energy relaxation and pure dephasing.
 Consequently, solving a multi-objective optimization problem is often formulated as identifying and calculating the PF.

 We note that gradient-based optimization methods may be impractical here: although they often converge faster, they require gradients with respect to $\{p_n\}$.
 Analytic gradients are difficult to obtain because each evaluation of the objective needs diagonalization of the truncated Floquet matrix, so numerical gradient estimates (e.g., finite differences) become computationally expensive as the parameter dimension grows.
 Moreover, the normalization condition Eq.~(\ref{trade_off_ac}) implies an inherent trade-off between $\gamma_1$ and $\gamma_z$.
 These considerations motivate the use of heuristic, population-based multi-objective algorithms, such as genetic algorithms~\cite{Deb2002_NSGA2}.